Top 4 Hazardous Substances On NYC Construction Sites

 Asbestos was commonly used to insulate and fireproof materials until it was banned in the 1970’s, but there are many other substances that are used frequently, especially for construction in New York City.

-Construction work is some of the most dangerous work there is.
+As construction accident lawyers, we know that construction work is some of the most dangerous work there is.
 Everyone knows that construction workers are frequently hurt or killed in falls, crushed or injured by equipment, and at risk for burn and electrical injuries.